 Again, CBD could be helpful here.
 Estrogen plays a part in promoting blood flow to the human vagina, helping with lubrication.
 With dwindling estrogen, this can be a problem.
 CBD is a powerful vasodilator, which could help increase blood flow.

 Could cannabis worsen any of the symptoms of menopause?

 Cannabis is certainly associated with xerostomia (dryness of the mouth).
 It’s also been widely linked in the popular press to vaginal dryness, although it appears that there is in fact no basis for this claim.
 A 2009 study entitled ‘Cannabis and Sexual Health’ appears to be the basis, but on closer inspection it’s apparent that the association between cannabis use and vaginal dryness was in fact too weak to reach statistical significance.
 Furthermore, the mechanism underlying vaginal lubrication differs in fundamental ways to salivation.

 Indeed, there is evidence that cannabis can in fact enhance sexual arousal, which is more likely to have a beneficial than detrimental effect on the natural processes of vaginal lubrication.

 2. Heart palpitations

-Although the consensus on this is shaky, it does appear that cannabis can trigger acute cardiovascular events in susceptible individuals.
+Some evidence suggests that cannabis can trigger acute cardiovascular events in susceptible individuals.
 It appears that agonists such as THC are more likely to be implicated in such events, and thus it may be advisable to avoid THC if suffering from heart palpitations.
 This is especially true if at risk from any pre-existing condition.

 - Disclaimer:This article is not a substitute for professional medical advice, diagnosis, or treatment.
 Always consult with your doctor or other licensed medical professional.
 Do not delay seeking medical advice or disregard medical advice due to something you have read on this website.